metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 - [Types::Serialiser](https://metacpan.org/pod/Types::Serialiser) booleans are encoded as CBOR booleans.
 Perl undef is encoded as CBOR null.
 (NB: No Perl value encodes as CBOR undefined.)
+- Scalar references (including references to other references) are unhandled by default, which makes them trigger an exception.
+You can optionally tell CBOR::Free to encode them via the `scalar_references` flag.
 - Instances of [CBOR::Free::Tagged](https://metacpan.org/pod/CBOR::Free::Tagged) are encoded as tagged values.

 An error is thrown on excess recursion or an unrecognized object.